buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/PropertySets/Pset_BuildingElementProxyCommon.md

+# Pset_BuildingElementProxyCommon

 Common properties for built elements that don't have a specific entity name.
 <!-- end of short definition -->